 At the Final Application stage, Applicants/Lead Applicants will be asked to provide a detailed business plan.
-In the plan they will be required to categorise the different types of ESS they wish to provide to end-customers, including whether they are targeted at residential, commercial and/or institutional customers based on the available electrical energy per day meeting certain thresholds.
+In the plan, they will be required to categorise the different types of ESS they wish to provide to end-customers, including whether they are targeted at residential, commercial and/or institutional customers based on the available daily electrical energy meeting certain thresholds.

-BGFA1 funding will be awarded to Applicants/Lead Applicants that, during the Final Application stage, can demonstrate the best value for money, defined as the lowest average weighted cost per ESS, taking into account the viability of the underlying business plan.
+BGFA3 funding will be awarded to Applicants/Lead Applicants that, during the Final Application stage, can demonstrate the best value for money, defined as the lowest average weighted cost per ESS, taking into account the viability of the underlying business plan.

-Clean cooking solutions (especially electric cooking), productive applications, commercial and institutional connections as identified in the respective Country Programmes above will be especially incentivised by the weightings applied to respective energy service Tiers for the purposes of calculating the final value for money.
+Clean cooking solutions (especially electric cooking), productive applications, commercial and institutional connections as identified in the Lots above will be especially incentivised by multipliers on the weightings applied to respective energy service Tiers for the purposes of calculating the final value for money.

-The number of expected established ESS set out by the Applicants/Lead Applicants in the business plan will be assessed, stress-tested and subjected to a detailed due diligence review before contract signing.
+The number of expected established ESS set out by the Applicants/Lead Applicants in the business plan will be assessed, stress-tested and undergo a detailed due diligence review before contract signing.